nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ---

-- There is an enormous range of open source (free) software available for use from the[bioconda](https://bioconda.github.io/conda-package_index.html), [conda-forge](https://conda-forge.org/feedstocks/) and [main](https://anaconda.org/anaconda/repo) conda package repositories
+- There is an enormous range of open source (free) software available for use from the [bioconda](https://bioconda.github.io/conda-package_index.html), [conda-forge](https://conda-forge.org/feedstocks/) and [main](https://anaconda.org/anaconda/repo) conda package repositories
 - These software are all very straightforward to integrate in your snakemake workflow
 - Run your commands directly on the command line before wrapping it up in a Snakemake rule
 - First do a dryrun to check the Snakemake structure is set up correctly